gcc-robotics/robot-motion-planning-labs/_posts/2014-07-01-lab1-getting-started.md

 ---
 layout: post
 title: "Lab 1: Getting Started!"
-description: This lab will introduce you to the linux operating system, Terminal, Terminal commands, iRobot driver, and Teleop keyboard controls of iRobot.
+description: "This lab will introduce you to the linux operating system, Terminal, Terminal commands, iRobot driver, and Teleop keyboard controls of iRobot."
 zipFile: gh-pages.zip
 ---